alteryx/ayx-developer-sdk/docs/howto/danceable-lyrics-input-tool/README.md

 # Danceable Lyrics
 In this guide, we use the [Alteryx Python SDK](https://pypi.org/project/ayx-python-sdk/) and [Alteryx Plugin CLI](https://pypi.org/project/ayx-plugin-cli/) to create a tool that connects directly to a set of data files and determines the most "danceable" songs that contain a set of lyrics.
-Perhaps we started this journey with the following problem statement:
+Perhaps we started this journey with this problem statement:
-> I am a Spotify Product Analyst who wants to perform a POC on the feasibility of determining the most "danceable" songs that contain a set of lyrics.
-If possible this POC can help drive the development of a new Recommendation Feature on the Spotify App.
+> I'm a Spotify Product Analyst who wants to perform a proof of concept (POC) on whether it's possible to determine the most "danceable" songs that contain a set of lyrics.
+If possible, this POC can help drive the development of a new Recommendation feature on the Spotify app.

-We use the [Polars](https://www.pola.rs/) for data processing.
-Polars has many benefits over the more common Pandas, not limited to:
+We use [Polars](https://www.pola.rs/) for data processing.
+Polars has many benefits over the more common Pandas.
+Some key benefits include:
-* Extremely **fast**
+* It's extremely **fast**.
-* Polars can optimize queries and perfrom parallel processing for free
+* Polars can optimize queries and perform parallel processing for free.
-* A very familiar API to expressively manipulate `DataFrame`'s
+* It has a very familiar API to expressively manipulate `DataFrame`s.
-* Zero-copy support with [Apache Arrow](https://arrow.apache.org/), our native SDK format
+* Zero-copy support with [Apache Arrow](https://arrow.apache.org/), our native SDK format.

-> :information_source: For more information on Polars, see [the User Guide](https://pola-rs.github.io/polars-book/user-guide/) and the [Python API](https://pola-rs.github.io/polars/py-polars/html/reference/).
+> :information_source: For more information on Polars, go to the [Polars User Guide](https://pola-rs.github.io/polars-book/user-guide/) and the [Python API](https://pola-rs.github.io/polars/py-polars/html/reference/).

 ## Table of Contents
 * [Download Input Data](#download-input-data)